Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-03-30-Jump_to_python_tutorial.md

 when you want to import this module.

-you have to enter module name this way
+you have to enter module name this way.

 **form MODULE import FUNCTION (as nickname)**